![]() |

 suites of manufactured furniture.
 The wealthy patronized high-end cabinetmaking

-woods and other materials.
+woods and other costly materials.
 The

 Due to the diversification of the market for household goods, American furniture of the nineteenth century was produced at three distinct levels.
-These include high-end furniture made by prominent cabinetmaking firms that continued to rely on traditional handcrafting techniques; middle-grade furniture that was well-made and nicely detailed, but not of the same quality as pieces produced by the leading cabinetmaking establishments; and low-grade furniture churned out in large quantities and typically of poor construction.
+These included high-end furniture made by prominent cabinetmaking firms that continued to rely on traditional handcrafting techniques; middle-grade furniture that was well-made and nicely detailed, but not of the same quality as pieces produced by the leading cabinetmaking establishments; and low-grade furniture churned out in large quantities and typically of poor construction.

-Table Berkey and Gay Furniture Company (active 1861-1929) c.1870 Grand Rapids, Michigan Walnut; marble Collection of the Grand Rapids Public Museum, Grand Rapids, MI |
+| Table Berkey & Gay Furniture Company (active 1861-1929) c.1870 Grand Rapids, Michigan Walnut; marble Grand Rapids Public Museum, Grand Rapids, MI |

 The period from 1830 to 1914 was characterized by a variety of furniture styles that reflected the ever-changing tastes and design philosophies of the Victorian era.
 As new styles gradually reached the height of fashion, older styles slowly declined and faded away.
-Frequently a number of styles overlapped each other, giving rise to the eclecticism that typified Victorian design.
+Frequently, a number of styles overlapped each other, giving rise to the eclecticism that typified Victorian design.
 A single piece of furniture may incorporate elements of two or more styles that were currently popular.

 The styles of American furniture and other decorative arts between 1830 and 1914 are typically divided into four periods: Early Victorian (1830-1850); Mid-Victorian (1850-1870); Late Victorian (1870-1890); and Turn of the Twentieth Century (1890-1914).